 4. How does Saraswat Hospital support families with cleft conditions?

-5. Are there long-term complications from cleft lip and palate?
+5. Are there long-term complications from cleft lip and cleft palate?